Fly from Liverpool John Lennon Airport to Palermo

 In the crescent bay at the foot of Monte Pellegrino, explore the mosaics at Monreale, the sun-worshipping beach of Mondello and the bustling markets and bazaars.
 If you’re a lover of art, make sure you check out the incredible architecture of the city’s churches and cathedral.
 Palermo Cathedral is dedicated to the Assumption of the Virgin Mary and is particularly exquisite.
 It was first built as a church in 1185 and was finally completed in the 18th century.

 For a peaceful escape from the hustle and bustle of Palermo city centre, head to Giardino Garibaldi.
-Home to the oldest tree, standing tall at 150 years old, and the garden features a number of exotic plants.
+Home to the oldest tree, standing tall at 150 years old.
+The garden also features a number of exotic plants.
 Enjoy an espresso in the beautiful oasis that is the Giardino Garibaldi.

 The Palazzo dei Normanni, or Royal Palace of Palermo, is a must-see for all tourists visiting Palermo.
 Now the Sicilian Regional Assembly, the former palace is the oldest royal residence in Europe and was once where the rulers of the Kingdom of Sicily called home.